-Friday, 20 March 2009
+Friday 20 March 2009

 patchwork tutorial

 In case you hadn't already guessed I love patchwork.
 So I thought I'd show you how its really not as fiddly as you might think.
-This is my second piece using the paper template method, and although its time consuming cutting the templates and tacking the pieces, when it comes to the sewing together bit, its far less taxing than having to match things up by hand.
+This is my second piece using the paper template method, and although its time consuming cutting the templates and tacking the pieces, when it comes to the sewing together bit, its far less taxing than having to match things up by sewing machine.

 To begin the star and hexagon pattern you will need to draw a hexagon (google image :hexagon!)